Can Bearded Dragons Eat Mice & What are the Risk?

 • Feeding live prey should always be the last resort to prevent unnecessary stress and possible injury to both parties involved.

-Storing Killed Mice
+7. Storing Killed Mice

 Frozen mice need to be used within six months and should be kept in heavy-duty plastic bags to slow down spoilage.
 Store frozen mice at -20°C (Nijboer, 2020).

-Salmonella outbreaks in humans have been associated with frozen rodents in the US (CDC 1) and the European Centre for Disease Prevention and Control is directly associating consistent outbreaks of salmonella since 2012 with feeder mice (ECDC).
+• The European Centre for Disease Prevention and Control has also directly associated consistent outbreaks of salmonella since 2012 with feeder mice (ECDC).

-In the United Kingdom a study by Marin et al (2018) found that 28% of 295 mice intended for feeding reptiles (including pinkies, fuzzies, small, large and extra large) were positive for Salmonella.
+• In the United Kingdom a study by Marin et al (2018) found that 28% of 295 mice intended for feeding reptiles (including pinkies, fuzzies, small, large and extra large) were positive for Salmonella.

-An outbreak of LCMV in the US in 2012 was directly associated with mice.
-Infection of LCMV was put down to the poor conditions the animals had to endure.
 Over 301,000 mice from the infected facility were shipped to 543 pet stores, 11 breeders and 7 zoos/aquariums.
 Once the infection was detected by authorities, action was taken to eradicate the disease including putting down thousands of mice, not just those at the facility but all the additional mice that were infected as they intermingled with other stock in pet stores and other locations.
-Unfortunately mice were not the only victims in the outbreak, other animals were also euthanized.

 This video comes from PeTAs story on Pet Store Mice Prove Deadly by Michelle Kretzer 23-8-2012 where it was found that mice (along with hamsters and other unfortunate animals) were infected with Multistate Lymphocytic Choriomeningitis Virus.